-Gross margin as a percentage of revenue was 20.0% in 2010 compared to 19.1% in 2009.
-Product gross margin increased to 19.9% in 2010 compared to 18.9% in 2009.
+Gross margin as a percentage of revenue was 21.0% in 2010 compared to 19.6% in 2009.
+Product gross margin increased to 21.8% in 2010 compared to 19.8% in 2009.
 During 2009, product gross margin was adversely affected by approximately \$22 million for the write-off of assets related to an equity investment.
-After considering this item, the product gross margin remained consistent as compared to the prior year due to increases from the improved sales mix offset by losses in the entertainment business.
+After considering this item, the product gross margin increased as compared to the prior year due to improved sales mix.

 Services gross margin increased to 20.2% in 2010 compared to 19.4% in 2009.
-In 2010, services gross margin was negatively impacted by \$23 million in higher pension expense, or 0.9% as a percentage of services revenue.
+In 2010, services gross margin was negatively impacted by \$23 million in higher pension expense, or 1.0% as a percentage of services revenue.
 After considering this item, the services gross margin improvement is primarily due to lower labor and service delivery costs and continued focus on overall cost containment.